makelinux/errors_resolver/README.md

 # Errors resolver

-The mission of Errors resolver is to provide resolutions for standard errors.
-Current implementation analyzes some build errors caused by missing components, searches the missing components in system environment and provides a resolution with missing components.
+The mission of Errors resolver is to provide resolutions or recommendations for standard errors.
+For example it analyzes some build errors caused by missing components, searches the missing components in system environment and provides a location to missing components.

 For example try this: